True Freedom Trust: History

 True freedom Trust was founded in 1977 by Anglican clergyman Canon L. Roy Barker and Martin Hallett, a man who had been "involved in a homosexual lifestyle" for nine years.
 Chris Medcalf, who founded the Turnabout UK organisation and ran the London office of True Freedom Trust after Turnabout merged with it, had to resign when his improper conduct with male clients was made public in 1995.
 Canon Barker died in 2004, and the organisation was led by Martin Hallett until his retirement in 2009.

 In 2001, when UK ex-gay ministry Courage UK announced it was now gay-affirming, TFT Director Martin Hallett told supporters that TFT would not be following suit, and that it retained the belief that homosexual "genital activity" was always wrong.
 In 2004, the Holy Trinity Church in Barnet pledged to give £5,500 a year to the True Freedom Trust to encourage sexual transformation.
 In October 2009, Jonathan Berry was appointed as the new Director.
 Berry says that he was converted out of homosexuality at the age of 24.
 In January 2018, Stuart Parker was appointed as the new Director.
+In 2025, Nat Johnson took over as the National Director.